mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Substing
+### Substring Mystical Pattern

-Select elements that have that attribute which contain that value anywhere
+Target elements that have that mystical attribute which contain that enchanted value anywhere

 ```css
 [a*= "1"] {